Consensys/Global-Community-Relay/Infra + DevTools/easy-dao/submission.md

 If you're organizing a professional event, a group trip or a charitable giving drive, EasyDAO is a simple and transparent way to find consensus without overloading members of the group with technical details.

+Step by step instructions for each feature available in the `README`.

 ## Project Team
 List each team member, along with the below fields